regulatorystudies/Reg-Stats/data/py_funcs/README.md

 ## frcount.py (REVIEWED)
 This script contains functions that generate annual and monthly counts of significant and economically/3(f)(1) significant rules from the 'fr_tracking.csv' dataset.
 That dataset **must be updated through the last weekday** of the month or presidential year (Feb 1 - Jan 31) for these functions to run.

 ## party.py
-This scripts contains several Python dictionaries
+This script contains several Python dictionaries that identify the party of the president for any given year and the start and end years of specific presidential administrations.

 ## reginfo.py

 ## update_admin.py